The Damned (band): Return of Captain Sensible and new lineup (1996–2019)

-On 7 November 2014, Sensible and Vanian appeared on Ken Reid's TV Guidance Counselor podcast.

 In 2015, the Damned were featured in a documentary by director Wes Orshoski titled The Damned: Don't You Wish That We Were Dead.
 The documentary charts the history of the band against a backdrop of archival footage, new interviews and tour footage from 2011 to 2014.

 After the release of the film on 12 September 2015, former bassist Bryn Merrick, who had played on Phantasmagoria (1985) and Anything (1986), died of throat cancer.
-At the time of his death, he had been playing in a Ramones tribute band called Shamones.

 In May 2016, the band played a 40th anniversary show at the Royal Albert Hall.

 In the summer of 2017, "Neat Neat Neat" was prominently featured in the action film Baby Driver and its soundtrack.
 On 11 September 2017, the band announced that Stu West was leaving the band and that former bassist Paul Gray would be returning for the new studio album.
 Evil Spirits, the band's eleventh album and first in ten years, was released on 13 April 2018.
 It peaked at No. 7 on the UK Albums Chart, their highest-ever chart position, topping their previous high of No. 11 in 1985 (Phantasmagoria).
 The album, which was largely crowdfunded through PledgeMusic, was recorded in November 2017 in New York City and was produced by Tony Visconti.
 The album was preceded by the first single, "Standing on the Edge of Tomorrow", in January 2018 along with the singles "Devil in Disguise" and "Look Left" in March 2018 and "Procrastination" in April 2018.

 On 23 May 2019, the Damned started a tour performing their third studio album, Machine Gun Etiquette (1979), which they had not played in full since its release.
 The tour included venues such as the House of Blues, Punk Rock Bowling and Music Festival and Rebellion Festival.